Legana/ML_vs_homology/04_compute_taxonomic_distance_metric.md

 ## Prepare AMP and tree datasets

-AMPs (3,371 sequences) were obtained from SwissProt on 01 July 2021 [UniProtKB 2021\_03
+AMPs (3,371 sequences) were obtained from SwissProt on 01 July 2021 [UniProtKB 2021_03
 results](https://www.uniprot.org/uniprot/?query=keyword%3A%22Antimicrobial%20%5BKW-0929%5D%22%20AND%20reviewed%3Ayes&columns=id%2Centry%20name%2Creviewed%2Cprotein%20names%2Cgenes%2Corganism%2Clength%2Ckeyword-id%2Ckeywords%2Cproteome%2Corganism-id%2Clineage(ORDER)%2Csequence%2Cexistence%2Clineage(ALL)&sort=sequence-modified).

 Read in the same SwissProt AMPs used for creating the classification models and BLAST datasets.
 The organism names were tidied up and made more compatible to [TimeTree](http://timetree.org/) names where species only have two names.
 Viruses were removed.
 This resulted in 802 unique organisms.
-Species not fully defined (e.g. "Lactococcus sp) were additionally removed.
+Species not fully defined (e.g. “Lactococcus sp) were additionally removed.
 This resulted in 769 species.

 Add in the unreviewed horseshoe bat AMPs (used in previous analysis)